 A Script for Customer Retention Deals

-I did manage to get quite a good deal on the new iPhone after using pretty much the exact same script I have used to save money on:
+Where do you get the best deals?
+I find the customer retention deals to be the best.
+My deal on the new iPhone after using pretty much the same script I have used to save money on:

 2. Bell Landline phones